Emperor of the French

-Emperor of the French (French: Empereur des Français) was the title of the monarch and supreme ruler of the First French Empire and the Second French Empire.
-The emperor of France was an absolute monarch.
+Emperor of the French (Empereur des Français) was the title of the monarch of the First French Empire and the Second French Empire.
+The title emphasized sovereignty vested in the French people rather than in the territory of France.
+The powers of the emperor differed between the two empires and changed over time, ranging from extensive personal authority to a constitutional, executive role.